What is Google Search Console (formerly Google Webmaster Tools)?

 What else can it be used for?

-Google Webmaster Tools is at it’s best for telling Google about changes in your website, for example, here are some of the most useful features:
+Google Search Console is at it’s best for telling Google about changes in your website, for example, here are some of the most useful features:

 - You can remove redundant links from Google’s index